sgfiles/E-Commerce-Back-End/README.md

   - [Email](#email)

   ## Installation
-  Install dependancies by using command npm install.
+  Install dependencies by using command npm install.
 Run this command:

   >npm install